|

 Arm straps (and possibly neck straps) would be good for cavalry and marching soldiers, but I can't see why people believe that for this type of shield the boss would be only decorative.

-A book may be able to teach you something of fighting, but it can't cover your back when the shield wall breaks up!
+To me, it feels like one of those myths that's just been repeated often enough everyone believes it. _________________ A book may be able to teach you something of fighting, but it can't cover your back when the shield wall breaks up! |

 King of Swords